solacecommunity/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the Solace Community Github Organization!
+## Hi there 👋 Welcome to the SolaceCommunity Github Organization!

 SolaceCommunity offers community supported, authored and maintained open source projects.
 These projects offer integration with, and ways to use, Solace Tech